elolab/Totem-MiMB-protocol/README.md

 ## Directory Structure

-   + docs: folder comprising the material used by GitHub Pages to display the website documentation: [https://elolab.github.io/Totem-protocol](https://elolab.github.io/Totem-protocol)
+   + `docs`: folder comprising the material used by GitHub Pages to display the website documentation: [https://elolab.github.io/Totem-protocol](https://elolab.github.io/Totem-protocol)

-   + sphinx-website: files used to build the website documentation with the [Sphinx](https://www.sphinx-doc.org/en/master/) application that are used in the `docs` folder to display the website
+   + `sphinx-website`: folder comprising files used to build the website documentation with the [Sphinx](https://www.sphinx-doc.org/en/master/) application that are used in the `docs` folder to display the website

+   + `Dockerfile`: file with the instructions to build docker image

-   + scripts:
+   + `scripts` folder:

       + `download_h5ad_to_SCE_rds_script.R`: R script used to obtain `human_cd34_bm_rep1.rds` object